RealVNF/coord-sim/docs/simulator.md

 - Application structure
 - Operation flow
 - Input parameters
+- Running the simulator

 ## Introduction
 This discrete-event flow-based simulator is a fast testbed for VNF coordination algorithms.
 It is designed to simulate small to medium sized networks with relatively close-to-reality accuracy.
 It can interact with coordination algorithms via an interface that can be adapted to by the developers of the algorithms.

-The simulator is based on SimPy and is developed using Python 3.6.
+The simulator is based on SimPy and is tested with Python 3.6.

 Project owner: Stefan Schneider, MSc, University of Paderborn.

 Developers:
 - Haydar Qarawlus, MSc.
 CS student, University of Paderborn.
 - Adnan Manzoor, MSc.
 CS student, University of Paderborn.
+- Sven Uthe, MSc, University of Paderbron.